mumbleskates/bilrost/README.md

 It is possible in `bilrost` to derive an extended trait, `DistinguishedMessage`, which provides a distinguished decoding mode.
-Decoding in distinguished mode comes with an additional guarantee that the resulting message value will re-encode to the exact same sequence of bytes, and that *every* different sequence of bytes will either decode to a different value or fail to decode.
-Any message type that *can* implement distinguished decoding *will* always encode in its distinguished form; there is not an alternate encoding mode that is "more canonical".
+Decoding in distinguished mode comes with an additional canonicity check: the decoding result makes it possible to know whether the decoded message data was canonical.
+Any message type that *can* implement distinguished decoding *will* always encode in its fully canonical form; there is not an alternate encoding mode that is "more canonical".

-Formally, when a message type implements `DistinguishedMessage`, values of the message type are *bijective* to a subset of all byte strings.
-Each different possible byte string decodes in distinguished mode to a message value that is distinct from the message values decoded from every other such byte string, or will produce an error when decoded in this mode.
-If a message is successfully decoded from a byte string in distinguished mode, is not modified, and is then re-encoded, it will emit the exact same byte string.
+Formally, when a message type implements `DistinguishedMessage`, values of the message type are *bijective* to a subset of all byte strings, each of which is considered to be a canonical encoding for that message value.
+Each different possible byte string decodes in distinguished mode to a message value that is distinct from the message values decoded from every other such byte string, or will produce an error or non-canonical result when decoded in this mode.
+If a message is successfully and canonically decoded from a byte string in distinguished mode, is not modified, and is then re-encoded, it will emit the exact same byte string.

-For this reason, `bilrost` will refuse to derive `DistinguishedMessage` if there are any ignored fields.
+For this reason, `bilrost` will refuse to derive `DistinguishedMessage` if there are any ignored fields, as they may also participate in the type's equality.

 The best proxy of this expectation of an [equivalence relation][equiv] in Rust is the [`Eq`][eq] trait, which denotes that there is an equivalence relation between all values of any type that implements it.
-Therefore, this trait is required of all field and message types in order to implement distinguished decoding in `bilrost`.
+Therefore, this trait is required of all field and message types in order to implement distinguished decoding in `bilrost`. `bilrost` distinguishes between canonical values of the type in a way that matches the *default* derived implementation of `Eq` (that is, it matches based on the `Eq` trait of each constituent field), but it does not derive this trait automatically and does not require that the type's actual `Eq` implementation works exactly this way.

 [equiv]: https://en.wikipedia.org/wiki/Equivalence_relation